 - 2022: April 27

-In some companies, Administrative Professionals Week — the last week of April — is devoted to celebrating the office’s treasured administrative staff.
+In some companies, Administrative Professionals Week is devoted to celebrating the office’s treasured administrative staff.
 Considering the amount of work that they do, it’s no wonder that many managers and employees alike feel these colleagues merit so much recognition.

-According to the latest Canadian census, there are more than 1.8 million office and administrative professionals working in Canada.
-Their roles are incredibly diverse — and often, these professionals go above and beyond their regular duties.
+Administrative roles are incredibly diverse — and these professionals often go above and beyond their regular duties.

-Administrative professionals provide real benefits to the people they support and the organization at large, and their work should not go unnoticed.
-And given the role many administrative staff are playing in supporting their teams in today’s challenging business environment, they deserve their time in the spotlight more than ever.
+Administrative professionals provide real benefit to the people they support and the organization at large, and their work should not go unnoticed.
+And given the important role many administrative staff play in assisting their teams in today’s business environment, they deserve their time in the spotlight more than ever.

 Sharing appreciation on Administrative Professionals Day and beyond

-If you’re looking for ways to honour your support staff, going the traditional route and sending an electronic gift card is still a solid choice.
-But if you’re searching for a more unique way of showing your staff appreciation while working remotely, try one of these ideas:
+If you’re looking for ways to honour your support staff, going the traditional route and sending a gift card is still a solid choice.
+If you’re searching for a more unique way of showing your appreciation while working remotely, try one of these ideas:

-A kind word — An emailed thank-you can go a long way, but don’t leave it at that.
+A kind word — A thank-you can go a long way, but don’t leave it at that.
 Let your administrative staff know how their work has helped you or the department.
-Share praise from happy clients, celebrate achievements and recognize your staff publicly — by acknowledging their contributions with peers.
-An even nicer touch is a verbal commendation followed by a thank-you note.
+Share praise from happy clients, celebrate achievements and recognize your staff publicly by acknowledging their contributions with peers.
+An even nicer touch is a verbal commendation followed by a thank-you card or e-card.
 Administrative professionals can keep these accolades, reminding them of how much they are appreciated.

-- Rest and relaxation — Administrative professionals work hard, and it can be difficult to find personal time to unwind.
-Give them some flexibility to log off early to recharge and if extra time off isn’t feasible, consider a gift card so they can treat themselves to something they enjoy.
+Rest and relaxation — Administrative professionals work hard, and it can be difficult to find personal time to unwind.
+Give them some flexibility to log off early to recharge.
+Or if extra time off isn’t feasible, consider a gift card so they can treat themselves to something they enjoy.

-- Professional development — Offer reimbursement for professional conferences, organization memberships or courses.
-Administrative professionals are eager to learn and expand their skills, and they need to stay abreast of the latest technologies and best practices.
+Professional development — Offer reimbursement for professional organization memberships or online courses.
+Administrative professionals are eager to learn and expand their skills, and they need to stay abreast of the latest technologies and best practices in their field.
 When you encourage employees to grow in their careers, the result benefits the entire team.